dexplorer/df-data-distribution/README.md

 It runs the configured pre-distribution and post-distribution (data quality checks) tasks as part of the workflow.

+Also, it runs the data lineage task to capture the relationships.
+This is not optional.

 Application can be invoked using CLI or REST API end points.
 This allows the app to be integrated into a larger data ingestion / distribution framework.

 ### Install